Evaluate HF Communication Links

 1. Bring the 3D Graphics window to the front.

-3. Use your mouse to obtain a view of Los_Angeles (), the mountains and Palmdale () in the distance.
+4. Use your mouse to obtain a view of Los_Angeles (), the mountains, and Palmdale () in the distance.

 Los AngEles, Mountains and Palmdale

-To determine the performance of the communication link between Los Angeles and Palmdale, create an access between the transmitter and the receiver.
+To determine the performance of the communication link between Los_Angeles () and Palmdale (), create an access between the NVIS_HF_Tx () and NVIS_HF_Rx ().

 Creating an HF link budget report in STK combines Link Information VOACAP Data Providers and Link Information Data Providers.
-This information can be found in STK Help Data Providers by Object.
+This information is in the STK Help under Data Providers by Object.
 The Comm Link - HF report contains a lot of information.
 For the purposes of this tutorial, you will focus on a couple of the data providers.

-STK samples the HF link in one (1) hour increments.
+STK samples the HF link in one-hour increments.
 There are a couple of ways to approach this.
 You can use the default time step (60 seconds) in the report and then change the time step when the report opens, or you can change the time properties step size prior to creating a report.
 Do the latter.

-2. Enable Use step size / time bound.
+2. Select the Use step size / time bound option.

 Interpreting the data providers